INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

 **INSPIRE priority dataset**

-- Identification of priority data through environment ministries: The Ministry of Agriculture, Fisheries and Food (MAPA) and the Ministry for the Ecological Transition and the Demographic Challenge (MITECO).
+- Identification of priority data through environment ministries: The [Ministry of Agriculture, Fisheries and Food (MAPA)](https://www.mapa.gob.es/es/cartografia-y-sig/ide/) and the [Ministry for the Ecological Transition and the Demographic Challenge (MITECO)](https://www.miteco.gob.es/es/cartografia-y-sig/ide.html).
-- The MAPA and MITECO SDI Geoportal is the central access point to the INSPIRE priority data set provided for environmental reporting.
+- The [MAPA](https://www.mapa.gob.es/es/cartografia-y-sig/ide/)and [MITECO](https://www.miteco.gob.es/es/cartografia-y-sig/ide.html) SDI Geoportal is the central access point to the INSPIRE priority data set provided for environmental reporting.

 **Cadastral Parcels, Addresses and buildings**
 - INSPIRE GML continuing being used as exchange format of Cadastral Parcels, Addresses and buildings in the real estate traffic in Spain by law in Spain.
 These themes are downloaded though ATOM Feed services of [General Directorate for Cadastre](https://www.catastro.meh.es/) , [Govern of Navarre](https://www.navarra.es/eu/hasiera) and [Basque government](https://www.euskadi.eus/gobierno-vasco/inicio/).
 These services allow the completed download by municipality of the INSPIRE data set